The College of Pharmacy and Pharmaceutical Sciences

 - The college’s international relationships include academic and research partnerships with The University of Szeged in Hungary, Lebanese American University in Lebanon, Al Zaytoonah University in Jordan, PSG and Sons’ Charities College of Technology in India, King Faisal Specialist Hospital and Research Center in Saudi Arabia, and the North Sichuan Medical College in China, among others.

 - Initiated in 1997, the B.S. in Pharmaceutical Sciences degree program is one of 16 such programs nationwide and was the first undergraduate degree program in Ohio to emphasize the business of pharmacy and healthcare.
 The B.S. in Pharmaceutical Sciences degree program is sharply focused on distinct majors and requires the completion of an internship.
+The program serves as an excellent Pre-Med option.

 - Each year, more than $1 million in grant money is awarded to the College of Pharmacy and Pharmaceutical Sciences for research and development.